 Program

-Offered in partnership with the Canadian Centre for the Study of Co-operatives, the Graduate Certificate in Social Economy, Co-operatives and Non-profit Sector (GSECN) will help you improve your understanding of third-sector organizations—co-operatives, credit unions, non-profits, charities, community associations, social enterprises, and more—working to provide goods and services to individuals and communities.
+Offered in partnership with the Canadian Centre for the Study of Co-operatives, the Graduate Certificate in Social Economy, Co-operatives and Nonprofit Sector (GSECN) is designed for mid‑career professionals working in the third sector or government.
+The program helps you deepen your understanding of third‑sector organizations—including co‑operatives, credit unions, non‑profits, charities, community associations, and social enterprises—that provide goods and services to individuals and communities.

 What you will learn